 Workers in each of these industries face potential risks – from the common dangers at all manufacturing plants (slips, trips, machines with moving parts, etc) to specific hazards such as dust in paper mills, sharp objects in packaging factories, chemicals in plastic manufacturers, and so on.

-"There has to be a culture of care where health and safety is a priority, almost any business will claim that this is the case, but the truth is shown in actions"Graham Parker, President, Institute of Occupational Safety and Health
+"There has to be a culture of care where health and safety is a priority, almost any business will claim that this is the case, but the truth is shown in actions"Professor Vincent Ho, President of the Institution of Occupational Safety and Health

-When it comes to implementing a successful workplace safety strategy, Graham Parker, President of the Institute of Occupational Health and Safety (IOSH), believes that company culture is key.
+When it comes to implementing a successful workplace safety strategy, Professor Vincent Ho, President of the Institution of Occupational Health and Safety (IOSH), believes that company culture is key.
 “The overriding driver for a formal workplace safety strategy should be the moral one – while there is legislation out there to ensure a minimum level of employee safety, it’s a company’s moral duty to protect those who work for them,” he says.
 “There has to be a culture of care where health and safety is a priority – almost any business will claim that this is the case, but the truth is shown in actions.

 “Businesses, from the top down, should put safety measures in place that genuinely put employees first.”